kfrey-idm/emod-api/README.md

 ### Running tests

-`python3 tests/channel_reports.py`
-`python3 tests/serialization.py`
-`python3 tests/spatial_reports.py`
-`python3 tests/weather_files.py`
+Please see the documentation for [testing](/tests/README.md).

 # Community

 The EMOD Community is made up of researchers and software developers, primarily focused on malaria and HIV research.
 We value mutual respect, openness, and a collaborative spirit.
 If these values resonate with you, we invite you to join our EMOD Slack Community by completing this form:

 https://forms.office.com/r/sjncGvBjvZ